-Twin Rivers Graduation Rate is indicated in the Yellow on the California dashboard and is 83.9%.
+Twin Rivers Graduation Rate is indicated as Medium on the California dashboard and is 88.1%, above the state average.
 Efforts including intervention supports, additional time for credit, and extensive summer school and intercession programs have supported the continually growing graduation rate.
 A root cause analysis of graduation rate revealed a need for a focus on 9th grade students.
 Targeted interventions, MTSS support, and instructional coaching were implemented to enhance the success rates of our 9th grade students will improve the graduation and A-G passage rate in years to come.
 Our emphasis on professional development, systems improvement and coaching within our English Learner department has shown continuous improvement for our English Learners.
 According to the California dashboard, our English Learner (EL) Rate showed 43.3% of students making progress toward English proficiency.
 For students with disabilities, our Special Education services increased toward more inclusive practices by reducing the number of specialized classes and increasing the services to students delivered in a co-teaching push-in model where students are able to remain in general education classrooms with additional supports.
-A new goal 6 was added to out LCAP this year to focus on the success of students with disabilities.
+A new goal 6 was added to our LCAP 2022 to focus on the success of students with disabilities.
 While we have not achieved our goal of 50% proficiency in ELA and Math as, measured by CAASPP, we did show growth in both subjects last year.
 Many actions were taken to increase academic achievement, notably the continuing job-embedded coaching delivered in math, through our SWUN partnership and the alignment of standards based ELA instructional units designed by ELA lesson design teachers.
-A districtwide initiative to implement the science of reading and the achievement of proficiency in reading for all students by grade 3 was in planning and field testing phase in 2021-22 and will be rolled out next year.
+A districtwide initiative to implement the science of reading and the achievement of proficiency in reading for all students by grade 3 was implemented at select schools.
+Twin Rivers ELA Lessons that were built for and by Twin Rivers teachers will be implemented at multiple sites in 2023-24 for intermediate grades.
+This year's pilot sites have shown improvement in ELA benchmark results that will be reflected in the dashboard in years to come.